Top 25 Personal Growth Books to Read in 2026

 Review: A hushed, luminous meditation that convinces you creativity isn't something you do—it's something you allow.
 By the final page, you'll feel taller, quieter, and ready to treat every blank page like sacred ground.

-5. "Mindset" by Carol Dweck:
+5. "Mindset" by Carol Dweck

 Dweck's discovery of the "growth mindset" versus "fixed mindset" has permanently altered how Americans think about learning, failure, and resilience.
 Nearly 20 years after publication, the book remains foundational in schools, sports coaching, corporate leadership, and personal development circles.
 Its longevity proves that the desire to grow—really grow—never goes out of style.